opensesamedoors/goMatrixC2/README.md

 goMatrixC2 is a remote access tool that uses the Matrix Client API to establish a covert communication channel with a chat room and execute commands from an operator.
 The operator can use the chat room as a command and control center to manipulate the target system in various ways, such as:

 - Running commands using command prompt or PowerShell, similar to a reverse shell.
 Capturing screenshots from the target system and uploading them to the chat room.
-Transferring files between the target system and any location on the operator’s system.Managing processes, files, directories, network adapters, DNS cache, EDR drivers, and more on the target system.
+Transferring files between the target system and any location on the operator’s system.
+Managing processes, files, directories, network adapters, DNS cache, EDR drivers, and more on the target system.
 And much more!

 > ⚠️ goMatrixC2 is also open to contributions and suggestions, so feel free to fork it, star it, or open an issue if you have any feedback.